Table of Contents

 How to Operate an Electric Sliding Gate Manually

-Some people have electronic sliding gates that slide to the side to open.
+Some people have electronic sliding gate installations that slide to the side to open.
 They use a motor that is usually bigger than one found in a swinging gate of similar size.
 The electric function of this type of motor is generally deactivated using a key.

 Sliding gate designs come in a variety, and some let you disable the electric feature in the event of a power loss.
 Opening the motor door may be sufficient to engage the manual override.
 To determine the model, look at the gate and the motor.